 The Email is composed of rows and columns, each column being a part of a row.
 Drag and drop items into your canvas from the Design Panel to design your Email.
 The limit of Assets and Elements is four per row or column.

-The canvas is all things Email design: where you build your templates and your assets for future use.
-However, we have dedicated articles where you can read more about templates and about elements & assets.
+The canvas is all things Email design: where you build your Templates and your Assets for future use.
+However, we have dedicated articles where you can read more about Templates & Assets.

 About Elements & Assets

 To design your Email, you will be working with Elements and Assets.